theupdateframework/taps/tap4.md

     5.2.
 Otherwise, go back to step 1 and process the next list of repositories.

-## Example using the reference implementation's Map File
+## Example using the Reference Implementation's Map File

-To demonstrate the reference implementation's handling of multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets and follows the three properties of the mapping mechanism.
+To demonstrate the reference implementation's handling of multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets and adheres to the three properties of the mapping mechanism.

 If the map file is to be used to map targets to repositories, it will either be constructed by a user employing the TUF command-line tools, or distributed by